dscig/COVID19_tweetsTopic/README.md

 ```

 #### 1. Pre-processing Data
-For the detailed tweet pre-processing and tokenizing process, please refer to the below file including code snippet and correponding explanation:
+For the detailed tweet pre-processing and tokenizing process, please refer to the below file including code snippet and corresponding explanation:
 - "./code/code_text_preprocessing_tokenization.pdf"

 ```